Recommended Drivers and Software for GPU Droplets

 • nvidia-fabricmanager-535 (8 GPU Droplets only)

-You can choose this image when you create a GPU Droplet from the control panel or specify it by slug name (gpu-h100x1-base for single GPU Droplets, gpu-h100x8-base for 8 GPU Droplets) when creating a GPU Droplet from the API or doctl.
+You can choose this image when you create a GPU Droplet from the control panel or specify it by slug name when you create a GPU using the API or doctl.
+For all single GPU Droplets, use gpu-h100x8base (even for single GPU plans using GPUs other than H100s).
+For 8 GPU Droplets, use gpuh100x8-base.

 GPU Droplets also work with other Droplet images (stock Linux images, backups, snapshots, and so on) but you need to manually install drivers and other software to use your Droplet’s GPUs.